bcb-unl/run_dbcan/README.md

 **Notice**

-This is the updated version of run_dbcan.
-There are many changes compared to the old version, and the relevant REPO address has been moved to bcb-unl (new organization).
-We will try our best to keep the two versions updated synchronously.
+This is the updated version of <a href="https://github.com/linnabrown/run_dbcan">run_dbcan 4.0</a>.
+Many changes have been made and described in https://run-dbcan.readthedocs.io/en/latest/.
+From now on, this repo is the official run_dbcan site, and the site at <a href="https://github.com/linnabrown/run_dbcan">run_dbcan 4.0</a> will be no longer maintained.

 **run_dbcan** is the standalone version of the [dbCAN3](http://bcb.unl.edu/dbCAN2/) annotation tool for automated CAZyme annotation.
 This tool, known as `run_dbcan`, incorporates HMMER, Diamond, and dbCAN_sub for annotating CAZyme families, and integrates Cazyme Gene Clusters (CGCs) and substrate predictions.